shnewto/sheas.blog/_drafts/2018-impl-fromstr.md

 🙃

 It compiled!
-Lets see if it works...
+Time to see if it works...

 <pre>
 <code class='rust'>